Terms of Service

 5.3 The Company may revoke or suspend the User’s licence(s) in its absolute discretion for any reason that it sees fit, including for breach of the terms and conditions in this Agreement by the User or any of its users.
 The Company will ordinarily advise the User of any suspension or revocation however it is under no obligation to do so.

-6.1 The User agrees that it shall only use Spatula for legal purposes and shall not use it to engage any conduct that is unlawful, immoral, threatening, abusive or in a way that is deemed unreasonable by the Company in its discretion.
+6.1 The User agrees that it shall only use WeDispatch for legal purposes and shall not use it to engage any conduct that is unlawful, immoral, threatening, abusive or in a way that is deemed unreasonable by the Company in its discretion.

 7 AUTHORISED USERS

-7.1 The User shall authorise users to access Spatula in its absolute discretion.
+7.1 The User shall authorise users to access WeDispatch in its absolute discretion.
 The Company accepts no liability for access to User Content by users authorised by the User or using login details of users authorised by the User.

 8 User Content